-Many businesses now take a strategic approach to managing these key areas by using cloud technologies to run their accounting and finance processes in real time, as well as manage their customer relationships.
+Many businesses now take a strategic approach to managing these key areas by using cloud technologies to run their accounting and finance processes in real-time, as well as manage their customer relationships.

-What is a Human Resource Strategy Plan?
+What is a Human Resources Strategy plan?

 1. Forecasting talent requirements